iso8859/android-sms-gateway-dotnet/README.md

 Use Android SMS gateway from Dotnet/C# world

 ## Introduction
-This project is a simple example of how to use Android SMS gateway from Dotnet/C# world.
+This project is a simple example on how to use Android SMS gateway from Dotnet/C# world.

 ## Built-in limit